Miri-Clan

-The Miri clan is a organized crime cartel in Germany.
+The Miri clan or Miri crime family is an organized crime cartel in Germany.
 The Miri clan is mostly active in Bremen, partly also in Essen and Berlin.
 The organization is active in protection rackets, arms-, drug- and illegal medicine trafficking, as well as trafficking and exploiting people for prostitution.
 In Bremen, around 30 families with 3,500 members are assigned to the Miri clan, and over 8,000 - 10,000 nationwide.

-The members of the Mardelli family-group arrived in Germany in the 1980s as refugees from Lebanon.
-The Miri clan is less about directly related people than about members and descendants of a specific ethnic group, the Mhallami.
-The clan is also in Turkey and Sweden.
+The members of the Mardelli family-group arrived in Germany in the 1980s as refugees from Syria, Turkey and Lebanon.
+The Miri clan is less about directly related people than about members and descendants of a specific ethnic group, the Mhallami who are originally from Mardin.
+The Clan is also in Turkey and Sweden.

-The Miri Family intermarry with other clan members to keep the power balance of the Family according to Ralph Ghadban.
+The Miri Family intermarry with other clan members to keep the power balance of the Family, according to Ralph Ghadban.

-Miri Clan as a criminal organization
+As a criminal organization

 Some of the members of the Miri family act as an organized crime group, with crimes including threats, drug and weapons trafficking.
 Money is laundered through real estate transactions and protection rackets.
 The Miri Clan engages in several legal ventures to maintain a legal appearance.

 They are active in Lower Saxony.
 It is estimated that, in the city of Bremen alone, the group makes approximately €50 million each year from drug-related crime.

 The families are particularly active in Hannover, Hildesheim, Stade, Achim, Wilhelmshaven, Peine, Göttingen, Osnabrück, Braunschweig, Salzgitter, Hameln, Lüneburg, Bremen and Delmenhorst.

 In July 2019, a Bandidos hairdresser was shot in Dortmund by a member of the Miri family.
 The shooter has not yet been found.
 Also in 2019, the rapper 18 Karat from the environment of the Miri Family was arrested after a shooting, but was released because he had an alibi.
 Previously, four brothers of the Miri Family had also been arrested by the police in Bochum.

-In 2024 a 34-year old Miri clan member murdered a men of the rival Al-Zein crime family on a public street in Stade, close to Hamburg.
-He ran with a knife to the victim and ramped the knife in his head.
-After the attack the Miris withdrew their business structures from downtown Stade and closed a number of businesses.
-The murder was later captured by police in Buchholz.
+In 2024, a 34-year-old Miri clan member murdered a man of the rival Al-Zein crime family on a public street in Stade, close to Hamburg.
+He ran with a knife to the victim and rammed the knife in his head.
+After the attack. the Miris withdrew their business structures from downtown Stade and closed a number of businesses.
+The murderer was later captured by police in Buchholz.